Shopping Links

 What's In It

-Look for:
+Look For

-Gunfights
+• Gunfights

-Tokyo Getting Blown Up
+• Tokyo Getting Blown Up

-Super Technology
+• Super Technology

-Big Lady-shaped Spaceships
+• Big Lady-shaped Spaceships

 See Also

-MAPS: The Legendary Wandering Starfarers (alternate telling)
+• MAPS: The Legendary Wandering Starfarers (alternate telling)

-You Might Also Like:
+You Might Also Like

 Plot Synopsis

 MAPS is the story of Gen, an average Tokyo resident who happens to be a descendant of a long-dead race of star travelers.
-When a massive spaceship crafted in the shape of a beautiful woman shows up over the city one fine day and gets involved in a messy tiff with it's sister ship, Gen and his girlfriend Hoshimi end up running off into space with a lady with a long name who's the embodiment of a huge, ancient battleship.
+When a massive spaceship crafted in the shape of a beautiful woman shows up over the city and gets involved in a messy tiff with its sister ship, Gen and his girlfriend Hoshimi end up running off into space with a lady with a long name who's the embodiment of a huge, ancient battleship.
 They're all looking for the three pieces of a star map that apparently has something to do with saving the galaxy... they think.

-Review
+Quick Review

 MAPS is yet another story about a kid who turns out to be the chosen one and runs off to save the world (or galaxy, or local galactic cluster, or universe).
 The idea is basic, but it has a lot going for it--nice art, fairly interesting characters, and a properly wild and convoluted story.
-Sadly, it's hamstrung by poor writing, hectic pacing, and a couple clumsy logical lapses.Screenshot from MAPS
+Sadly, it's also hamstrung by poor writing, hectic pacing, and a couple of clumsy logical lapses.

 Almost all of the series' problems can be blamed on the fact that it is based on a small part of an epic space opera manga series.
 Further, the chunks it's based on aren't contiguous, partly explaining the rather large jump between the first episode and the rest of it.
 The end, while a decent stopping point, is not at all conclusive, again because the original story continued for years after that point.
-Of course, being that the comic isn't available in English as of this writing, and the OAV should stand on its own anyway, that's not an excuse for the bungled abbreviation, but it's at least an explanation for how so much potential could go so wrong.Screenshot from MAPS
+I'm of the opinion than an animated adaptation should stand on its own, so I don't consider that an excuse for the bungled abbreviation, but it does explain how so much potential could go so wrong.

-Things improve a bit in the middle stretch, once the cast gets settled into space wandering.
+Things improve a bit in the middle stretch, once the cast gets settled into space-wandering.
 The upside of slamming out the plot in about a minute and a half is that the time saved gets spent on action (at the beginning and end) and suspenseful moments (in the rest), both of which work relatively well.
-The fourth episode in particular amounts to one extended action scene, and is probably the best part of the series so long as you don't try too hard to figure out any details of what's going on (or look for a satisfying wrap-up).Screenshot from MAPS
+The fourth episode in particular amounts to one extended action scene, and is probably the best part of the series, so long as you don't try too hard to figure out any details of what's going on (or look for a satisfying wrap-up).

 The characters in MAPS have a lot of potential--attractive designs, distinctive personalities, and even some decent backstory in the case of Lipumira.
-Again, however, the poor writing and harried pacing takes over and robs them of a lot of their likability, particularly at the beginning.
-The group was intended to be a great team of misfits hurled into a wild journey through space, given proper time to develop.
-As is, it isn't until well into the story that I felt any empathy for any of the team, and I never did get all that interested--the series is practically begging for more downtime.Screenshot from MAPS
+Again, however, the poor writing and harried pacing robs them of a lot of their likability, particularly at the beginning.
+The group was intended to be a team of misfits hurled into a wild journey through space, which they might have been given proper time to develop.
+As is, it isn't until well into the story that I felt any empathy for any of them, and I never did get all that interested--the series is practically begging for more downtime.

 On the technical end of things, MAPS is more consistent.
-The art looks good all around, and the characters are particularly well-drawn and designed.
-The ship design is certainly original--the six sister ships look something like giant female Romanesque statues, and they're nicely rendered to boot.
+The art looks good all-around, and the characters are particularly well drawn and designed.
+The ship design is certainly original--the six sister-ships look something like giant female Romanesque statues, and they're nicely rendered to boot.
 The non-action character animation is a little awkward, but the action (of which there's plenty) looks great, particularly the scenes of mass destruction.
-The best stuff is in the first episode, the only unequivocally good thing about it.
+The best stuff is in the first episode (the only unequivocally good thing about it).

 Summing up, MAPS is based on a solid idea and characters with lots of potential, but is severely marred by a poorly written story that tries unsuccessfully to cram too much manga into too little anime.
 On the positive side, the action is slick and if you tough out the first episode or so, it does get its footing.
-If your thing is not entirely serious sci-fi adventure, MAPS is worth at least a rental.
+If your thing is not-entirely-serious sci-fi adventure, MAPS is worth at least a rental.
 Also, if for some reason you're a fan of watching cities getting nuked, you may want to check out at least the first episode just for that.

 Related Recommendations